 Don’t Dominate the Conversation

 While you may want to discuss things that would fall outside the realm of artspeak, keep in mind that conversations like this can’t be steered, at least, not aggressively.
 You can initiate the sharing of concepts and ideas by sharing some of your own, assuming the occasion calls for it.
 However, this type of conversation should be a free-flowing thing, not something that is rigidly structured.
-Such structure is detrimental to the group’s creative efforts.
+Such a structure is detrimental to the group’s creative efforts.
 Besides which, attempting to direct the conversation as you see fit will only alienate the other participants.

 That free-flowing nature is, I think, the best part about a good, thoughtful talk about art.
 Like the art itself, you never know what the final product will look like until it is finished.
 Treat these philosophical discussions the same way.
 Go in unafraid to share your own ideas, with an open mind for the contributions of others, and most importantly, follow the flow of the conversation.
-You’ll be surprised at the things you hear, what you learn and the ways in which these things will inspire you.
+You’ll be surprised at the things you hear, what you learn, and the ways in which these things will inspire you.